purescript-contrib/purescript-profunctor-lenses/docs/Impredicativity.md

 Let's break this line down into two parts:

-1. We extract `forall k a. foo :: Category k => k a a` out our record.
+1. We extract `foo` out of our record, which has the type signature: `forall k a.
+Category k => k a a`.
 2. We specialise `forall k a.
 Category k => k a a` to `String -> String`.

 Now, step `1` and `2`, independently, seem fine and dandy; they certainly work if we try it with a function _not_ wrapped in a record.
 The issue is with how these lines *interact*.
 We started with our record type, then extracted a value.
-At this point, the compiler has to hold onto its value, the `id` function, and its type, `forall k a. foo :: Category k => k a a`.
-At this point, we can observe something a bit weird: in this signature, `a` could correspond to our original record!
+At this point, the compiler has to hold onto its value, the `id` function, and its type, `forall k a.
+Category k => k a a`.
+At this point, we can observe something a bit weird: in this signature, the `a` type could correspond to our original record type!

 In fact, with this step, we've made a *more general* type signature, which is not something that the compiler wants to do.
 After all, if we keep getting more